GeoCommander/frappe_docker_quicktest/README.md

 take a look into: https://github.com/vibeconn/erpnext-custom if issues

 **docker build**
-if issues with building docker image begins, use: docker build --no-cache \
+to create apps.json see simple example.
+THEY JUST ENTERED BOTH COMMANDS IN TERMINAL AS IS (from documentation) if issues with building docker image begins, use: docker build --no-cache \
 NO WINOWS WSL during docker build command execution --tag=custom/hrms:latest does not work use: --tag=custom/hrms:1.0.0 \